 DBCT Management will proportionately reduce the Annual Contract Tonnage under this Agreement and the annual contract tonnages under all other User Agreements entered into with the intention of utilising additional capacity arising out of the Current Expansion, if the actual Terminal Capacity following completion of the Current Expansion is less than the estimate of (expanded) Terminal Capacity made at the time this Agreement was entered into.
 That reduction will be by the proportion which the additional Terminal Capacity resulting from the Current Expansion as estimated at the time this Agreement was entered into bears to the actual additional Terminal Capacity arising from the Current Expansion, after first deducting any capacity required from the Current Expansion to "make up" any shortfall between already existing aggregate annual contract tonnages and actual Terminal Capacity which existed prior to the Current Expansion.

 OPTIONS

+[DBCT User Group Drafting Note: Whether or not DBCT Management's amendments to this clause are acceptable will depend on the QCA's view of the extension of the Agreement's term from 10 to 15 years.
+Accordingly the DBCT User Group have not sought to provide a full mark-up of this clause as part of this submission ]

 If the period during which Coal is to be Shipped during the Term is 15 years or more, the following clauses apply: